 The state government's solar policy is silent on the educational institutions as well as temples, said a TNERC official.

 "We are awaiting a proper policy on the tariff for the institutions as well as for others, where there is no net-metering.
 The commission has written to the government on this and we are expecting a new policy for roof top solar power generation in the coming months," said the official.

 Apart from the state government, the Centre is also expected to change the present policy on roof top solar power installations, said the official.

-- My Eco Energy to make bio-diesel Read more
+- My Eco Energy to set up a network of franchise fuel bunks for biofuel Indizel Read more

 - 'India to change one billion light points with LED bulbs' Read more